PAGE UPDATED: 17.06.2022

 Walking amongst the huge stones with their stripes and splashes of gold, purple and copper left us ore-struck.
 Yes, that is a dreadful pun but fully intended!

-We were immersed in the beauty of the natural rock, the colours like Autumn leaves or the embers of a fire as the sun came and went.
+We were immersed in the beauty of the natural rock, the colours like autumn leaves or the embers of a fire as the sun came and went.

 Then we saw the hollowed-out remains of the mountain, like an animal killed and gutted, left to bleed and rot in the wind by its satiated predator, its life blood staining what was left of its arteries and veins.

-A huge wound on the face of the earth, we descended into the carcass, the beautiful innards of this decaying body…
+A huge wound on the face of the earth, we descended into the carcass, the beautiful innards of this decaying body…and found total peace.

-For the second time on this Anglesey road trip, time stood still amidst the depths of this crater, contemplating what humans had done.
+For the umpteenth time on this Anglesey road trip, time stood still amidst the depths of this crater, contemplating what humans had done.
 The clock stopped for us just as it had for this mountain when her coppery heart was dug out.

 Afterglows and reflections